Elan Valley Reservoirs: Workers' village

-During the ten-year project to build the Elan Valley dams, the navvies (workers) lived in a village of wooden huts near the site.
+During the ten-year project to build the Elan Valley dams, the navvies lived in a village of wooden huts near the site.
 This settlement, which was strictly controlled to keep order and health, would eventually become Elan Village (see Elan Valley).
 Guards controlled access in and out; this was done to reduce illness and to stop liquor smuggling.
 All new workers were deloused and examined for infectious diseases before being admitted.
 To keep order, a man and his wife shared a terrace house with eight single men.
 A school was provided for under-11-year-olds, who were expected to work on attaining that age.
 The camp also had a hospital for injuries, an isolation hospital for infectious cases, and a bath house.
 Men were allowed to drink beer at a pub, though women were not.
 Other facilities included a library, public hall, shop and canteen.

 Hydro-electricity

 Electric street lighting in the construction village was powered by hydroelectric generators.
 A century later, small-scale hydro-generation was again introduced as a by-product of some of the Elan Valley reservoirs.
 As of 2013, a renewable-energy firm, Infinis, is operating five water turbines in the district with a combined capacity of about 4 MW.